-Your baby might not know the lyrics to Twinkle, Twinkle Little Star yet, but she definitely loves that you’re singing it to her.
+Your baby might not know the lyrics to Twinkle, Twinkle Little Star yet, but they definitely love that you’re singing it to them.
 Regardless of how you might feel about your musical talents, singing to your baby has a surprising number of developmental and emotional benefits.
 From helping with colic to building a strong parental bond, incorporating music into your daily routine can have a positive impact on you and your little one.

 It’s never too early to start singing to your baby.
 By the third trimester, babies start to develop each of their five senses and process sound and music.
 In fact, a 2013 study found that babies who had a song played to them regularly in the womb could recognize the melody months after they were born.
 And an early auditory study –dubbed the “Fetal Soap Addiction”– found that babies whose mothers regularly watched a soap opera while pregnant would focus intently on the television when the theme song was played a few days after birth.